 \subsubsection{Beckner constant for depolarizing semigroups}

 In general, it is challenging to explicitly compute or estimate the optimal constant for the functional inequalities, even in the classical setting.
-In this section, we consider the quantum Beckner constant $\alpha_p$ for the simplest QMS: the depolarizing semigroup \eqref{def:depolt} with $\gamma = 1$ and $\si = \mi/d$, and show that in this case the computation of $\alpha_p$ is equivalent to the classical one for a random walk.
-We mention that the explicit values of the log-Sobolev constant $\beta$ and the modified log-Sobolev constant $\alpha_1$ for $\mc{L}_{depol}$ with a general invariant state $\si \in \dhh$ have been obtained in \cite{beigi2020quantum} and \cite{muller2016relative}, respectively.
+We will consider the quantum Beckner constant $\alpha_p$ for the simplest QMS: the depolarizing semigroup \eqref{def:depolt} with $\gamma = 1$ and $\si = \mi/d$, and show that in this case, the computation of $\alpha_p$ is equivalent to the classical one for a Markov chain on the two-point space.
+We mention that the explicit values of LSI constant $\beta$ and MLSI constant $\alpha_1$ for $\mc{L}_{\rm depol}$ with a general invariant state $\si \in \dhh$ have been obtained in \cite{beigi2020quantum} and \cite{muller2016relative}, respectively.

-\begin{proposition} Let $\mc{L}_{depol}(X) = \tr(X/d)\mi - X$ be the Lindbladian of the depolarizing semigroup.
+\begin{proposition} Let $\mc{L}_{\rm depol}(X) = \tr(X/d)\mi - X$ be the Lindbladian of the depolarizing semigroup.
 Then we have